MoralisWeb3/docs/docs/02-streams-api/useful-streams-options.md

 You can decide to also include Native Transactions

 ## Advanced Options
 An array of advanced option objects that allow you to specify additional options for creating a stream.
-It has the following fields:
+It has the following **required** fields:

 `topic0`: A string that specifies the topic0 to listen to.
-This field is required.

 `filter`: A custom filter object that allows you to specify conditions that the data must meet in order to be included in the stream.
-This field is optional.
 Learn more [here](https://docs.moralis.io/streams-api/filter-streams).

 `includeNativeTxs`: A boolean that indicates whether to include native transactions in the stream in addition to contract logs.
-This field is optional.

 ### Use Case